 Neighboring counties are Yalobusha County (north), Calhoun County (east), Webster County (east-southeast), Montgomery County (southeast), Carroll County (south), Leflore County (west), and Tallahatchie County (northwest).
 The City of Grenada is the county seat.
 Other communities in the county include Bew Springs, Elliott, Glenwild, Gore Springs, Hardy, Holcomb, Le Flore, and Tie Plant.

 Grenada County MSGHN has many records here on our website.
-Thousands of Grenada County marriage records and more.
-Look at the Grenada County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Grenada County Data links for a list of available data.